cognitivetech/Marshall-Rosenberg-NVC/2_Training/3_The-4-Part-Model.md

 **Let's look at this word love.**

 (53:51) I was working with a couple that was having problems in their relationship.
-I asked the wife, what needs of yours and not getting met?
+I asked the wife, what needs of yours are not getting met?

 She said, my need for love isn't getting met.